apalache-mc/apalache/docs/src/tutorials/good-parts.md

 ![Running times](./img/times.png)

-The plot talks for itself.
+The plot speaks for itself.
 The version `NextFast` is dramatically faster than `NextSlow` for an increasing number of processes.
 Interestingly, `NextFast` is also more concise and it follows the spirit of TLA+.